richcooper95/crisis/docs/USERS.md

 1. **Date of Birth**
     1. This is used to calculate the Coach's age bracket to compare with that of the Member.
     1. _@@@ If the exact date is too much personal info then just the year is sufficient as an approximation._
+1. **Gender**
+    1. This is included since some issues associated with homelessness only affect certain genders.
 1. **Languages**
     1. A list of languages spoken by the Coach, in order of proficiency.
 1. **Level of Need**